shouldbec00l/shouldbec00l.github.io/README.md

-Website for a srudent project
+Website for a student project
+All commits are in master branch